Phil1459/binance_project/README.md

 The goal is to understand market structure based on raw trade data, derive useful signals, and test my own trading ideas for strategies.

+There are some executed Jupyter-Notebooks that provide insights.

 This project is experimental and under active development.

 ## Setup